-- During the fiscal year under review, 14 Board of Directors meetings were held to decide important management issues and supervise the status of business execution. - As a disclosure of corporate information, explanatory information about financial results for the fiscal year ended December 31, 2015 and for the second quarter of the fiscal year ended December 31, 2016, etc. have been posted on the Company's website.
+- During the fiscal year under review, 12 Board of Directors meetings were held to decide important management issues and supervise the status of business execution. - To strengthen the supervision on the business execution from an objective point of view outside the Company, one outside director (independent officer) was appointed. - As a disclosure of corporate information, explanatory information about financial results for the fiscal year ended December 31, 2016 and for the second quarter of the fiscal year ended December 31, 2017, etc. have been posted on the Company's website.